Leonard B. Sand

 Leonard Burke Sand (May 24, 1928 – December 3, 2016) was an American judge who served as a United States district judge of the United States District Court for the Southern District of New York.

 Early life and education

 Sand was born and raised in The Bronx, New York.
-He received a Bachelor of Science degree from the New York University School of Commerce (now the New York University Stern School of Business) in 1947 and a Bachelor of Laws from Harvard Law School in 1951, where he was note editor for the Harvard Law Review.
+He received a Bachelor of Science degree from the New York University School of Commerce (now the New York University Stern School of Business) in 1947 and a Bachelor of Laws from Harvard Law School in 1951, where he was the notes editor for the Harvard Law Review.
 Sand served as a United States Naval Reserve Ensign from 1951 to 1953.

 Career

 After law school, Sand served as a law clerk to Judge Irving Kaufman, then on the United States District Court for the Southern District of New York.
 In 1953, Sand was appointed assistant United States attorney for the Southern District of New York, serving in the Criminal Division, which was followed by two years in private practice with the firm of Rosenman, Goldmark, Colin & Kaye (later renamed Rosenman & Colin, LLP).
 From 1956 to 1959, he served as an assistant to the United States solicitor general in Washington, D.C., during which he argued 13 cases before the Supreme Court of the United States.
 Sand then reentered private practice in New York, eventually becoming a named partner of the firm then known as Robinson, Silverman, Pearce, Aronsohn, Sand & Berman (renamed Robinson, Silverman, Pearce, Aronsohn, and Berman after Sand's appointment to the bench).
 While in private practice, he successfully argued WMCA, Inc. v.
 Lomenzo, 377 U.S. 633 (1964), before the Supreme Court of the United States, a redistricting case decided in tandem with Reynolds v.
 Sims.
 The Court had set aside a week to hear nothing but reapportionment cases, and Sand was the first litigator to argue that week.
 He recalled being bombarded with questions from the justices.
 He was elected as a Delegate to the New York State Constitutional Convention in 1967.